joshsprague/nodetron/docs/API.md

     }

 * __userData__: an object of arbitrary key-value pairs.
 Other clients can discover this client by querying against this data.
 * __key__: a string that can be used to segment users.
 Only users with the same key can contact each other.
-Generally you should not need to use this option
+Generally you should not need to use this option.
 * __id__: a unique id for this user.
 Unless an id is explicitly specified, Nodetron will reuse the current id if the user is already logged in, and otherwise a unique id is automatically generated.
 Generally you should not need to specify this option.
 * __newId__: a boolean flag indicating whether to create a new id.
 Setting to `true` causes Nodetron to assign the user a new id.

 You should also use this function to update user data on the server (e.g. you want to change the user name from "John" to "Sarah").

 ####Next, find and connect to more users!
-Give Nodetron some query parameters (based on the arbitrary userData each client publishes).
+Give Nodetron some query parameters (based on the arbitrary `userData` each client publishes).

      nodetron.findPeer(query, callback);

 Query parameters can be anything the application developer chooses.
-Just specify one or more {key:value} pairs and an array of matching `Peer` objects (if any) will be passed to the callback;
+Just specify one or more key-value pairs and an array of matching `Peer` objects (if any) will be passed to the callback;

 ###SECTION 2: Inter-client communication: